Neisvestney/qw-cat/README.md

 ## Features

 - Mixing multiple audio tracks into one with different volume
-- Running FFmpeg with nvidia hardware acceleration and using gpu encoders
+- Running FFmpeg with NVIDIA hardware acceleration and using gpu encoders
 - Automatic ffmpeg download
 - Easy-to-use interface with advanced ffmpeg command customization options

-**Note:** Currently only NVIDIA GPU hardware acceleration is supported.
+**Note:** Currently, only NVIDIA GPU hardware acceleration is supported.
 AMD and Intel GPU support is not yet implemented.

 ## Installation